webprogramminghack/t-challenge4-b3/README.md

 Create a simple book management application using TypeScript.
 This application should allow users to:

-1. Create a type for book where each book has a title, author, and publication year
+1. Create a type for `book` where each book has a title, author, and publication year
-2. Create an array to store books
+2. Create `books` array to store books
 3. Implement a function named `addBook` to add new books to the collection
 4. Implement a function named `listBooks` to display all stored books
 5. Implement a function named `searchBook` to find books by title (should be an optional parameter)